joyeecheung/SE-342-Computer-Graphics/hw4/README.md

 ### VS2012 or above

-Open the `hw3.sln` with VS and build the main target.
+Open the `TracingBall.sln` with VS and build the main target.

 If you are using VS2013, it will ask you to migrate the project, just click OK.